-- (1) Audit fees consist of fees for professional services performed by Crowe LLP for the audit of our annual financial statements, review of our quarterly financial statements, and for fiscal 2022, includes fees for professional services related to additional audit matters unique to specific transactions or events. - (2) For the fiscal year ended June 30, 2022 and 2021, these fees were paid in connection with certain reimbursements and review of and consents for our registration statements and filings and related services that are normally provided in connection with statutory and regulatory filings or engagements.
-The amount for the fiscal year ended June 30, 2021 also includes fees for the audit of our 401(k) plan.
+- (1) Audit fees consist of fees for professional services performed by Crowe LLP for the audit of our annual financial statements, review of our quarterly financial statements, and for fiscal 2023 and fiscal 2022, includes fees for professional services related to additional audit matters unique to specific transactions or events. - (2) For the fiscal year ended June 30, 2022, these fees were paid in connection with certain reimbursements and review of and consents for our registration statements and filings and related services that are normally provided in connection with statutory and regulatory filings or engagements.